orlandojmarin/gender-identification-from-face-images/README.md

 ## Future Work

 Future improvements may include expanding the dataset to achieve better gender balance and incorporating more facial landmarks to increase detail.
 Additional features such as facial symmetry and angles could enhance prediction accuracy.
-Including metadata such as age or ethnicity may also improve model performance and fairness in real-world applications.
+Including metadata such as age group or skin tone may also improve model performance and fairness in real-world applications.

 ## How to Run